ml-struct-bio/cryodrgn/README.md

       --pc PC               Number of principal component traversals to generate (default: 2)
-      --ksample KSAMPLE     Number of kmeans samples to generate (default: 20) This script runs a series of standard analyses:
+      --ksample KSAMPLE     Number of kmeans samples to generate (default: 20)

+This script runs a series of standard analyses:

-* PCA of the latent space
+* PCA visualization of the latent embeddings
-* UMAP embedding of the latent space
+* UMAP visualization of the latent embeddings
-* Generation of volumes from the latent space.
+* Generation of volumes.
 See note [1].
-* Generation of trajectories along the first and second principal components
+* Generation of trajectories along the first and second principal components of the latent embeddings
 * Generation of a template jupyter notebook that may be used for further interactive analyses, visualization, and volume generation
 * Generation of a template jupyter notebook for particle filtering and selection